Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Experiments And Results

 \subsection{Real-world Experiment}

 We conducted a real-world experiment using two mobile robots, implementing a YOLO \cite{YOLOv8} \& DeepSORT \cite{wojke2017simple} velocity predictor with an objective tracking framework \cite{pramanik2021granulated} and a 3D localization distance estimator based on \cite{bertoni2019monoloco} as the robot perception system.
-This system updated observed human or robot states via a Kinect sensor with an approximately 90° FOV.
-In the real-world experiments, we involved 6 human participants, each walking towards individual targets while interacting with two social robots in an open space environment of $16m*16m$.
+This system updated observed human or robot states via a Kinect sensor. we involved 5 human participants, each walking towards individual targets while interacting with two social robots in an open space environment of $16m*16m$.
 The method used to generate human initial positions and targets was the same as in the simulation.
 As a result, our proposed method SAMARL demonstrated promising performance with an $85.7\%$ success rate in total $14$ times real-world test cases\footnote{This physical robot experiment was reviewed and approved by the BUCT Institutional Review Board (IRB).}.
 Demo videos of our experiments are available on our website.